covey-io/ethereum/README.md

 # Requirements

 -   [Infura Node](https://infura.io/) with the polygon add-on enabled.
 -   A wallet with some MATIC to transact.
-Can use this [faucet](https://faucet.polygon.technology/)
+For testing, can use this [faucet](https://faucet.polygon.technology/).
+-    For mainnet buy MATIC on an exchange, 100 trades is $0.25 worth of Matic
 -   The wallet's private key and address

 # Setup

 -   Run `pip install`
+-   Create virtual env  `python3 -m venv env`
+-   Activate virtual env `source env/bin/activate`
+-   Should get an (env) in terminal
+-   Then `pip install -r requirements.txt`
 -   Then in the command line `python main.py`

 # Environment Variables you will need